-The covering integer programs (\cip) are closely related to \p.
-Given a matrix~$A \in \R^{m\times n}_\ge$, vectors $a \in \R^m_\ge$, and $b, h \in \R^n_\ge$, \cip\ is defined as $\min\{h^T z : Az \ge a, z \le b, z \in \Z^{n}_\ge\}$. \citet{carr2000strengthening} propose a $\Delta_1$-approximation for this problem, where $\Delta_1$ is the maximum number of non-zero coefficients in any row of~$A$. \citet{kolliopoulos2005approximation} design a $\bigO(\log m)$-approximation for \cip, and observe that this is asymptotically the best possible unless $\Pclass=\NP$.
-This inapproximability threshold follows from the classic set cover problem, which does not admit a $o(\log m)$-approximation unless $\Pclass=\NP$~\citep{raz1997sub}.
-The set cover problem is a special case of~\cip\ where~$z$ is binary, and binary \cip\ is a particular case of~\p\ where $\ell_{ij}=c_{ij}=A_{ij}$, $v_{ij}=0$, and $f_i=h_i$ for all $i \in [n]$ and $j\in [m]$.
-As a consequence, \p\ does not admit a $o(\log m)$-approximation unless $\Pclass=\NP$.
 Although there is little hope of designing better approximations for~\p\ in general, the case where the number of constraints is fixed remains largely unexplored.
-Observe that~\p\ with fixed~$m$ encompasses classic cover problems, including multidimensional knapsack, facility location and supplier selection problems.
-Therefore, \p\ remains $\NP$-hard even when~$m=1$.
+Observe that~\p\ with fixed~$m$ encompasses classic cover problems, including multidimensional knapsack cover problems and therefore, \p\ remains $\NP$-hard even when~$m=1$.
 For any fixed $m\geq 2$,~\p\ with~$m$ constraints does not admit a fully polynomial-time approximation scheme (FPTAS) unless $\Pclass = \NP$.
-This is due to the analogous hardness result for multidimensional knapsack cover that can be obtained following essentially the same proof for the multidimensional knapsack (packing) devised by~\citet{magazine1984note}, and to the fact that multidimensional knapsack cover is a particular case of \p\ with a fixed number of constraints.
-On the positive side, \citet{friezeApproximationAlgorithmsMdimensional1984} design a polynomial-time approximation scheme (PTAS) to the multidimensional knapsack cover problem.
-For the knapsack cover problem (i.e., the one-dimensional case), \citet{guntzer2000approximate} propose an FPTAS which is based on a greedy strategy.
+This is due to the analogous hardness result for multidimensional knapsack cover that can be obtained following essentially the same proof for the multidimensional knapsack (packing) devised by Magazine and Chern~\cite{magazine1984note}, and to the fact that multidimensional knapsack cover is a particular case of \p\ with a fixed number of constraints.
+On the positive side, Frieze and Clarke~\cite{friezeApproximationAlgorithmsMdimensional1984} design a polynomial-time approximation scheme (PTAS) to the multidimensional knapsack cover problem.
+Kulik and Shachnai~\cite{kulikThereNoEPTAS2010} show that no efficient PTAS (EPTAS) exists for this problem unless $W[1] =$ FPT.
+For the knapsack cover problem (i.e., the one-dimensional case), Güntzer and Jungnickel~\cite{guntzer2000approximate} propose an FPTAS which is based on a greedy strategy.